 The holidays can prevent numerous challenges for those in recovery, even when they are not anticipated.
 In order to prevent relapse during this stressful time, it is essential that you formulate a plan that allows you to recognize triggers and avoid situations that present risk.

-5 Tips to Help You Survive the Holidays & Stay Sober:
+5 Tips to Help You Stay Sober Through the Holidays

-Don’t be ashamed to ask for extra help or support during the holidays.
+It is perfectly natural to want extra support and help during the holiday period.
 Asking for help is one of the hardest things for an addict to do, but letting go of that fear could prevent you from relapsing and save your life.